 Use the Word

-She could hardly believe, now, just how wrong she’d been about him.
+She could hardly believe just how wrong she’d been about him.
 She’d thought him to be timorous and shy.
-Like everyone else in their circle, back in school, she’d called him a coward and had snickered as the popular set pushed him around.
+Just like everyone else in their circle back in school, she’d called him a coward and had snickered as the popular set pushed him around.
 She felt ashamed now, looking back.
 Just because he was passive and had behaved timorously, she’d dismissed and mocked him.

 In return for her disgraceful behaviour he could have chosen to ignore the handsy trio who’d cornered her in the club.
 He could have ignored her cries of distress and displayed the timorousness for which he was known.
 Instead he had leapt in, bold and courageous.